gpx1000/Vulkan-Tutorial/en/01_Overview.md

 ## What it takes to draw a triangle

 We'll now look at an overview of all the steps it takes to render a triangle in a well-behaved Vulkan program.
-All of the concepts introduced here will be elaborated on in the next chapters.
-This is just to give you a big picture to relate all of the individual components to.
+All the concepts introduced here will be elaborated on in the next chapters.
+This is just to give you a big picture to relate all the individual components to.

 ### Step 1 - Instance and physical device selection